 The next chunk of expenses in Iran goes on transportation because even though it’s inexpensive, it’s necessary and Iran is a pretty big country filled with people that have to get to places.

 Restaurants are next on the pie chart of necessities for Iranian people, which means there are still enough means for some people to sometimes go out and have a nice meal.

 Iran: Average Salary, Minimum Wage & Mortgages

-With a minimum wage of about 320$, some Iranian people don’t have enough to cover their basic expenses, but the situation in general isn’t that bad, and the middle class can earn enough for a relatively normal life – meaning they have everything necessary for a living.
+With a minimum wage of about 632$, some Iranian people don’t have enough to cover their basic expenses, but the situation, in general, isn’t that bad, and the middle class can earn enough for a relatively normal life – meaning they have everything necessary for a living.